zju3dv/Coin3D/README.md

 - [ ] Interactive workflow.
 - [ ] Training data.
 - [ ] Blender Addons
-- [ ] Reconstruction using volume-SDS loss

 ### Preparation for inference
 1. Install packages in `requirements.txt`.
-We test our model on a 80G A100 GPU with 11.8 CUDA and 2.0.1 pytorch.
+We test our model on a A100-80G GPU with 11.8 CUDA and 2.0.1 pytorch.
 ```angular2html
 conda create -n coin3d
 conda activate coin3d